kaidokert/embedded-cpp-code/README.md

 A short list of interesting embedded C++ projects

-Mostly be C++1x code and libraries with no ( or optional ) heap usage, no RTTI or exceptions dependencies, targeted at running on modern 32-bit MCUs
+Mostly C++1x code and libraries with no ( or optional ) heap usage, no RTTI or exceptions dependencies, targeted at running on modern 32-bit MCUs

 Pull requests welcome !